-Computer Graphics This is all stuff I've created on a computer.
-I first started experimenting with computer graphics soon after I got my first computer in around 2003, using a neat little program called Paint Shop Pro (version 7).
-Though it was pretty limited by today's standards, back then I found it fascinating and I learnt a lot.
+Computer Graphics This is stuff I've created on a computer.
+I first started experimenting with computer graphics soon after I got my first computer in around 2003, using a neat little program called Paint Shop Pro.
+Though it was pretty limited compared to today's standards, back then I found it fascinating and I learnt a lot.

-I then moved on to a pure vector drawing program called DrawPlus.
-A very affordable alternative to the market leaders in vector graphics.
-That has now been laid to rest as its creators, Serif, have released its successor, Affinity Designer.
-An amazing program, it is a fraction of the cost of Adobe Illustrator, and out-performs it in nearly every way.
+I then moved on to a pure vector drawing program called DrawPlus, a very affordable alternative to the market leaders in vector graphics.
+DrawPlus was discontinued a few years ago as in 2014, the developers, Serif, released its successor, Affinity Designer.
+It is part of a trilogy of software applications (with Affinity Publisher for desktop publishing and Affinity Photo for photo editing).
+Designer is an amazing program, it is a fraction of the cost of Adobe Illustrator, and out-performs it in nearly every way.
 One example is the powerful zoom tool.
-AI can zoom in to a mere 6400%.
-As this linked video shows, Affinity can zoom to at least an incredible 20,000,000%
+Illustrator can zoom in to a mere 6400%.
+As this linked video shows, Affinity can zoom to at least an incredible 20,000,000% and still display pin sharp detail.

 Lion's Head Vector graphic.